suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/13-azure-openai.md

     ![Screenshot of the Chat playground in Azure OpenAI Studio.](./media/generative-ai/chat-playground.png)

 1. In the **Configuration** pane, ensure that your model deployment is selected.
 1. In the **Assistant setup** pane, select the **Default** system message template, and view the system message this template creates.
 The system message defines how the model will behave in your chat session.
+Click on **Save changes** on the top.
 1. In the **Chat session** section, enter the following user message.

     ```